New Zealand Walking Tour:

 Day Four of The Queen Charlotte Walk provides walkers with more spectacular views as you climb the main ridge between Queen Charlotte and Kenepuru Sounds covering a distance of 20.5kms, on your way to Anakiwa.

 Take the time to look back over the distance covered during your walk and take in the breathtaking vistas.

 Continue following old bridle paths through regenerating forest that is home to fantails, weka, wax eyes and many more native New Zealand birds.

 Finally, your adventure ends with a gentle 3km walk through the magnificent beech forest to Anakiwa where your water taxi will pick you up and return you to Picton.
 Arrival time back in Picton is approximately 5pm at the main wharf where your tour finishes.

 You will enjoy great local cuisine; continental breakfasts and hearty packed lunches during the day, and either restaurant meals or wholesome home-cooked fare prepared by your host/hostess in the evenings.
 If you have any dietary issues or food allergies, we are happy to cater for these, please advise the office of details when you make your booking.
-All meals are included in your tour cost except your evening meal on night Five.
-Wine and other beverages are available to be purchased during dinners.
+Alcohol is not included in the tour cost, but is available for purchase most nights.

 Tuatara Tours transports all your luggage for the duration of the tour.

 To ensure you get the very best out of your journey with the least of fuss, we provide you with a bag of useful goodies.

 This will be given to you at the start of your tour.

 Access and Concession fees paid to the Department of Conservation